Exact dimer phase with anisotropic interaction for one dimensional magnets: Exact dimer phase

-The last two states with twofold degeneracy correspond to the exact dimer phase with eigenvectors in form of Eq. \ref{eq-wf}.
-To ensure the dimerized states has lowest energy, we require $E_{15-16}^{\text{dimer}} < E_i$ for $i = 1 - 14$, which yields
+The last two states with two-fold degeneracy correspond to the exact dimer phase with eigenvectors in the form of Eq. \ref{eq-wf}.
+One can verify that this model can be solved analytically only at the MG point with $\alpha = 1/2$.
+To request the exact dimer states have the lowest energy, we request $E_{15-16}^{\text{dimer}} < E_i$ for $i = 1 - 14$, which yields

-This is the major phase boundary determined for the dimer phase (see boundaries in Fig. \ref{fig-fig1}).
-From the first equation, we may always assume that $x+y > 0$, then these two equations give rise to $z > -xy/(x+y)$.
-The same analysis can be performed for $L = 6$, which can also be solved exactly and give the same phase boundary.
-By this result, the GS energy for the dimer phase in a length $L$ system ($L$ is an even number),
+This is the major phase boundary determined for the exact dimer phase (see boundaries in Fig. \ref{fig-fig2}).
+Let's assume $x+y > 0$, then the second equation yields the exact phase boundary

+The same boundary can be obtained for $L = 6$ and $8$ with high accuracy from the eigenvalues and ground state degeneracy (see Fig. \ref{fig-fig3}).
+By this result, the GSs energy for the exact dimer phase for a chain with length $L$ ($L$ is an even number), following Eq. \ref{eq16}, is given by